Are there any apps for writers that can help you speed things up?

 Need a free alternative to Quickbooks?
 If you are just starting out, Wave’s free accounting software is the best alternative.
 Believe me, I’ve looked.
+That’s why it made our list of freelancer invoicing tools.
 It’s pretty easy to set up (on a desktop or laptop), then add the app to your mobile device.
 The feature’s you’ll probably use most will help you:

 - Record your income

 - Keep track of payments